Wolf480pl/wolf480pl.github.com/_drafts/meet-prometheus.md

 title: Meet Prometheus
 categories: prometheus
 ---
-Last month I bought myself a [Medion Erazer X7827 laptop][spec] (btw. it's a huge beast).
+A couple months ago I bought myself a [Medion Erazer X7827 laptop][spec] (btw. it's a huge beast).
 I'm gonna call it <b>Prometheus</b>.
-It's pretty powerful - Core i7 Haswell from before EU power limitation, 16 GiB RAM, both SSD and 1TB HDD.
+It's pretty powerful - Core i7 4710MQ Haswell unaffected by [EU power limitation][ecodesign] (no 'U' suffix), 16 GiB RAM, both SSD and 1TB HDD.
 It came with Win8 installed out of the box.

+![erazer back][erazer-back]

 As for external IO, it has 3x USB 3.0, 2x USB 2.0, SD card slot, 4 audio jacks, Ethernet, HDMI, VGA, Mini DisplayPort, and obviously a power jack.
 No ExpressCard, FireWire, or other connectors that are useful only for [DMA attacks][dma-attack].

+![erazer connectors back][sockets-b]
+![erazer connectors left][sockets-l]
+![erazer connectors right][sockets-r]

+It has German keyboard layout (QWERTZ), and it came with a set of stickers for converting the keyboard to regular QWERTY.
+The thing is, the keyboard backlight shines through the captions on the keys, and when you put a sticker on a key, the light can't get through anymore.
+The differences between the layouts are not too big, though, and I barely look at the captions anyway, so I decided not to use the stickers.
+I made a few exceptions though:

+* delete and insert have very similar names in German, so I put a sticker on the delete key to be able to tell which one is which one
+* the tilde key (not a tilda at all in QWERTZ) had a lot of empty space next to the caption, so I managed to put a sticker there without covering the caption
+* the plus and minus keys (again, in QWERTZ they're sth totally different) are next to each other and I don't remember which is which, so I put a sticker on the minus key, and managed not to cover the original caption, like with the tilde

+The most annoying thing, though, is that there was no space for a nav block, and instead of putting it somewhere near the arrows (like on my netbook) they put it all the way above the numpad:

+![erazer keyboard][erazer-kb]

-It had some problems with optical drive, and I was thinking of getting it fixed on warranty, so I decided to wait before installing Linux on it.
+Other than that, it had some problems with optical drive, and I was thinking of getting it fixed on warranty, so I decided to wait before installing Linux on it.
 I just set the hostname to *prometheus* and the wallpaper to [one depicting the Prometheus ship][wallpaper] from [Stargate], randomly found on Google.
-Oh, and I made Windows [keep RTC clock in UTC][win-hwclock-utc].
+Oh, and I made Windows [keep RTC clock in UTC][win-hwclock-utc] <small>(and [disabled Windows Time Service][win-ntp-off] cause I've heard it likes to mess things up)</small>.

 ### Optical drive issues